We undergo regular independent verification of our security, privacy and compliance programs — so you have peace of mind.

 Benevity leads the way in compliance — it’s a key reason why companies with the strictest security standards choose us.
 We maintain the most comprehensive set of industry-recognized certifications and attestations to ensure your data remains secure.

 SOC 2 and SOC 1 Reports

 Benevity undergoes annual independent evaluations on the effectiveness of our internal controls against the globally recognized System and Organization Controls (SOC) requirements, based on the Auditing Standards Board of the American Institute of Chartered Professional Accountants.
 These SOC reports provide assurance to our clients that our control descriptions are accurate, suitably designed and operating effectively.
-Benevity currently issues SOC 1 Type II and SOC 2 Type I reports, with our SOC 2 Type II report expected to be made available in December 2022.
+Benevity currently issues SOC 1 Type II and SOC 2 Type II reports.

 CSA STAR Level 1